amf673/COMP-1701-Fall-2024/AA-Final-Exam-Information.md

 ### Things To Do

+#### 1. Read the questions carefully.

+You need to fully understand what is being asked before you can write a line of code.
+Some questions ask you to write a function so you only need to write that.
+Others ask for a complete program which should include a ``main()`` function and a call to ``main()``.

-#### 1. Include type hints for all of your parameters and return values.
+#### 2. Include type hints for all of your parameters and return values.

 ```Python
     def my_awesomefunction( x:int, y:float) -> float: